axel-ponten/LLP-at-IceCube/sensitivity-estimation/README.md

 python compute_grid_to_hdf.py -o test_grid_5_files.hdf5 -n 5
 python plot_grid.py -i test_grid_5_files.hdf5 -n 5 -o grid_plot.png -y 10
 ```
+The number of CORSIKA files used is necessary for the weighting of the events.

 ## Cross section tables
 To avoid calculating the exact total cross section for each event, we use interpolation tables to improve the speed of the computation.
 Since the coupling of the LLP scales the total cross section by $\sigma \rightarrow \epsilon^2 \sigma$ we only compute the tables for $\epsilon = 1$, and then the user can scale the values accordingly before interpolating the points.
+These tables are produced through mathematica notebooks containing cross section formulas.